eawww/MeetHooks/Outline.md

 }
 ```

 This hook defines a stateful value and a function for setting that value, returned in a pair.
 Convention is to assign these via array destructuturing as seen so that so that the set function is the name of the value prefixed with the word `set`.
-Array destructuring is a common pattern for using hooks.
+Array destructuring is a common pattern for using hooks and it's handy because you can name the variables whatever you want.

 On the initial render, the stateful value is that of whatever is passed as an argument to `useState`.
 Calling the `set` function enqueues a rerender of the component replacing the stateful value with the new value.
 If it's the same value, the render will "bail out," meaning that it may re-render itself, but won't rerender deeper into the tree.

 ❗️Reword this ya crazy
 Since calling the `set` function triggers a rerender, this means the stateful value provided by `useState` is constant for each render.
 The props and state of any render belong to that render and do not change.
 If one of those changes, you can be sure it's another render.
+It's okay if that doesn't make sense right away.
+I'll illustrate it with an example in a little bit.

-A lot like `setState`, the `set` function returned from `useState` can accept a function to update state based on previous state:
+A lot like `setState` in class components (I know I said I wouldn't mention them but lots of people think in classes.), the `set` function returned from `useState` can accept a function to update state based on previous state:
 ```jsx
 const GraduallyScreamierButton = () => {
   const [buttonText, setButtonText] = useState('AH!')